 The Office of the Patient Advocate's mission is to improve California health care quality and advocate for consumer interests by publicly reporting data for informed decision making.

-As of July 1, 2014, the Office of the Patient Advocate (OPA) has a refocused statutory charge.
-OPA will coordinate, provide assistance to, and collect data from state health care consumer assistance call centers.
+OPA's statutory charge (as of July 1, 2014) is to coordinate, provide assistance to, and collect data from state health care consumer assistance call centers.
 The goal of these efforts is to better enable health care consumers to access the health care services for which they are eligible.

 - Health Care Quality Report Cards with clinical performance and patient experience data for the state's largest health plans and over 200 medical groups.
 These entities are responsible for providing health care services to more than 16 million Californians.